-I have recently seen among my colleagues a certain increase in interest for coaching; and generally, programs which are developed to enhance coaching skills are more popular.
+I have recently seen among my colleagues more and more interest in coaching; and generally, programs which are developed to enhance coaching skills are more popular.
 And yet, the interest is not directly proportional to the willingness to apply such skills.

 How do you assess your coaching mindset?
 Or simpler: how can you be present, mindful, aware?

-From my perspective, having a “coaching” mindset means to have a growth mindset, good will and a pinch of bravery.
-In business, we are facing difficulties that we haven’t experienced for long time, and it seems very hard to keep up the motivation of our colleagues: people are angry and disappointed and, let’s not deny the truth, the decision making of companies on this matter has been often poor.
+From my perspective, having a “coaching” mindset means having a growth mindset, goodwill, and a pinch of bravery.
+In business, we are facing difficulties that we haven’t experienced for a long time, and it seems very hard to keep up the motivation of our colleagues: people are angry and disappointed and, let’s not deny the truth, the decision making of companies on this matter has been often poor.
 But this should not give a reason to give up.

 “We may not be able to stabilize the economy, but we can find personal stability within economic instability”.Sir John Whitmore

-Coaches are there out to help, but out of their support and their skills, it is up to each of us to have the right mindset and move forward.
-Since “the more relevant point for coaches now is how much they need to know about wider issues and what they do with that knowledge”, what coaches needs to do now is to lead the transformation, support the assessment of strategical skills and, at the same time, encourage people to embrace the reality.
+Coaches are there to help; but out of their support and their skills, it is up to each of us to have the right mindset and move forward.
+Since “the more relevant point for coaches now is how much they need to know about wider issues and what they do with that knowledge”, what coaches need to do now is to lead the transformation, support the assessment of strategical skills and, at the same time, encourage people to embrace the reality.

-If we do not like something, we can decide whether to complain about it, or change it.
-Now, here is where the coaching mindset comes handy: people have often need to be listened but hardly they decide to actively play a role.
-Coaching should be a lever to the motivation where power management failed us – and it did, given the circumstances.
-Even if they seek for advice, the best option may be within themselves.
+If we do not like something, we can decide whether to complain about or change it.
+Now, here is where the coaching mindset comes in handy: people often need to be listened to, but hardly they decide to actively play a role.
+Coaching should be that lever to motivation where power management failed us – and it did, given the circumstances.
+Even if people seek for advice, they may have already thought of excellent alternatives.